Laser Snoring Treatment

 What is snoring and sleep apnea?

 Snoring is a sound caused by vibrations of the soft tissue at the back of the throat.
-This vibration is caused by negative air pressure.
-The negative air pressure is a result of an obstruction or interruption of the air which normally flows through passages at the back of the nose and mouth as we breathe.
+This vibration is caused by negative air pressure which results in an obstruction or interruption of the air at the back of the nose and mouth.

-Snoring can be embarrassing and can cause issues both at work (due to decreased performance) and at home (due to a snorer’s partner also have an interrupted night’s sleep).
-Snorers often suffer from headaches in the morning, a dry mouth, irritability, and a range of other unpleasant symptoms.
+Snoring can be embarrassing and can cause issues such as tiredness throughout the day, relationship stress at home, headaches in the morning, a dry mouth, irritability, and a range of other unpleasant symptoms.

-Sleep apnea (obstructive or central) is a far more serious sleep disorder.
-Sleep apnea can be life threatening, especially Obstructive Sleep Apnea.
-During an Obstructive Sleep Apnea episode, the airway is temporarily blocked during sleep.
-This causes the oxygen levels in the blood to drop.
-In response, the brain sends out a signal for the body to wake up and breathe to prevent the individual from suffocating during their sleep.
+Sleep apnea (obstructive or central) is a far more serious sleep disorder and can be life-threatening, especially Obstructive Sleep Apnea.
+During an Obstructive Sleep Apnea episode, the airway is temporarily blocked during sleep causing oxygen levels in the blood to drop.
+In response, the brain triggers the body to wake up and breathe to recharge oxygen levels.
 As a result, sufferers of Obstructive Sleep Apnea sleep badly and have low daytime energy levels.
-While snoring may be seen as more of a nuisance than a serious threat to a snorer’s health, there are very serious health risks associated with sleep apnea.
-Untreated sleep apnea can cause high blood pressure, stroke, an enlarged heart, irregular heartbeat, and lung dysfunction.
+While snoring may be seen as more of a nuisance, there are very serious health risks associated with sleep apnea.
+Untreated sleep apnea can cause high blood pressure, stroke, heart conditions and more.